 I am a Senior Economist at the Microeconomic Analysis Division of the Banco de España.
 I obtained my Ph.D. in November 2007 at CEMFI and University of Santiago de Compostela.
 From September to December of 2006 I was a Graduate Affiliate Research Student at UCL.
 I joined IZA as a Research Affiliate from August 2006 to December 2012, and as a Research Fellow since January 2013.
 In October 2007 I was awarded the Journal of Applied Econometrics Dissertation Prize for my paper entitled Modelling Heterogeneity and Dynamics in the Volatility of Individual Wages, and in June 2012 the Young Researchers ALdE Prize for my paper entitled The Cycle of Earnings Inequality: Evidence from Spanish Social Security Data (joint work with Stéphane Bonhomme).

-My research interests include earnings dynamics and wage inequality, labour supply and labour mobility, gender economics, financial literacy and survey methodology.
-My research has been published in the Economic Journal, Journal of Applied Econometrics, and Labour Economics, among others.
+My research interests include earnings dynamics and wage inequality, labour supply and labour mobility, gender economics, and financial competences.
+My research has been published in the Economic Journal, Journal of Applied Econometrics, Labour Economics, and Oxford Bulletin of Economics and Statistics, among others.

 For more details, please see my full CV.

 Spanish Economic Association:

 Since January 2017, I am council member of the Spanish Economic Association.
 This association aims at promoting the dissemination of scientific knowledge in Economics, by organizing congresses, promoting publications and, in general, through any other means leading to that goal.